braingeneers/SIMS/README.md

 # **SIMS**: Scalable, Interpretable Modeling for Single-Cell RNA-Seq Data Classification

 SIMS is a pipeline for building interpretable and accurate classifiers for identifying any target on single-cell rna-seq data.
-The SIMS model is based on [TabNet](https://arxiv.org/abs/1908.07442), a self-attention based model specifically built for large-scale tabular datasets.
+The SIMS model is based on [

+a sequential transformer](https://arxiv.org/abs/1908.07442), a transformer model specifically built for large-scale tabular datasets.

 SIMS takes in a list of arbitrarily many expression matrices along with their corresponding target variables.
 We assume the matrix form `cell x gene`, and NOT `gene x cell`, since our training samples are the transcriptomes of individual cells.